Just East of Amsterdam Central Station, following the Oosterdokskade, there has been a lot of development.

 With its Chinese kitsch interior and its over the top décor you can enjoy a real ‘Dutch Chinese’ meal.

-Hardly surprising this is the biggest restaurant in Amsterdam.
+Hardly surprising that the Sea Palace Chinese restaurant is the biggest restaurant in Amsterdam.

 On a whole different level, but also floating, it’s the Tricky Theater Restaurant.
 Food, magic and theatre all on one boat.